Wayside: A Serial Novel - Episode 4

 “Ok.
 I’m headed your way.
 Kevin is going back to The Black Sheep with Bellamy so I’ll meet him there later and walk him back to our place.
 In the meantime, I’m ready to get out of here and head home to rest for a bit.
 It’s been a long day.”

-“Yeah, it certainly has.”
+“Yes, it certainly has.”
 Josina paused for a moment, then sighed loudly.
-“Ben, we need to talk.”
+“Benjamin, we need to talk.”

 You can support my work by signing up for a membership to The Guiness Pig Diaries, by sending me a tip, or buying me a coffee.